tweag/aws-secrets/README.md

 # (or just copy `bin/*` to somewhere in your PATH)
 ```

-Set up AWS resources:
+Set up AWS resources for an app named quizzo:
 ```
-aws-secrets-init-resources myapp
+aws-secrets-init-resources quizzo
 ```

 Make some secrets, send them to the cloud:
 ```
 echo "export SECRET=xyzzy" > aws-secrets
-aws-secrets-send myapp aws-secrets
+aws-secrets-send quizzo aws-secrets
 ```

 Now retrieve the secrets:

 ```
-aws-get-secrets myapp
+aws-get-secrets quizzo
 ```

 The last one can be run by:
-  - users in the `myapp-manage-secrets` group
+  - users in the `quizzo-manage-secrets` group
-  - programs on ec2 instances which have been started with the `myapp-secrets` IAM profile
+  - programs on ec2 instances which have been started with the `quizzo-secrets` IAM profile

-To start an instance with the myapp-secrets IAM profile from the CLI:
+To start an instance with the quizzo-secrets IAM profile from the CLI:

-  `aws ec2 run-instances ...--iam-instance-profile Name=myapp-secrets`
+  `aws ec2 run-instances ...--iam-instance-profile Name=quizzo-secrets`

 Description
 ===========